-From the climate impacts of ongoing drought and blazing bushfires to now fighting off a global pandemic (while rationing our toilet paper), we wouldn’t blame you if you’re sitting in your room right now (self-isolating, of course) and thinking ‘yep, this is all a bit too much’.
+From the climate impacts of ongoing drought and blazing bushfires to now fighting off a global pandemic (while rationing our toilet paper), we wouldn’t blame you if you’re sitting in your room right now (possibly locked down) and thinking ‘yep, this is all a bit too much’.

 Carol Ride, the founder of Psychology for a Safe Climate, says the same strategies that help us deal with climate anxieties can help to manage coronavirus anxiety too.
 Here are her top five tips.

 1. Talk it out

 Chatting about our feelings can be tricky for some, but Carol says it is the first step to acknowledging and processing what’s going on around us.

 “It is a great gift to offer deep listening to another person and it’s very healing to be heard and acknowledged for what we have expressed,” she says.

 Keeping in touch with our friends is even more important at the moment while we’re keeping our physical distance, as maintaining a healthy social life is vital to managing stress.
 Carol recommends chatting via the phone or video chat, rather than texting or messaging.